segf00lt/jgrep/notes.md

 paragraph in prefix notation would be `|&ab&ba`.
 Postfix may be slightly easier to evaluate though.

+**Tip**: An expression with n characters compiles to a NFA with k states, k being equal to n minus the number of parenthesis.

 #### Operators (in order of precedence)
 "\*" any number of "+" one or more "?" at most one
 "&" concatenation